Seventeenth week of 2019 edition!

 This week, I reviewed the sites in alphabetical order (A to Z).

 You know how I just mentioned that one way (of the many!)
-I measure the quality of The Promised Neverland is the number of insightful, interesting posts about it.
+I measure the quality of The Promised Neverland is the number of insightful, interesting posts about it?
 Well, it looks like this season’s equivalent might be Fruits Basket (and I’m not just saying that because it’s part of the new Best in Show series!).
-There’s an interesting character dynamic at the heart of this show, and Ty-chama from Watashi Wa Bucho!! lays it out with clarify and simplicity.
+There’s an interesting character dynamic at the heart of this show, and Ty-chama from Watashi Wa Bucho!! lays it out with clarity and simplicity.
 What’s the source of much of the dramatic tension in the first few episodes?
 Which of Tohru’s life-giving traits have had the most impact?
 You need to read the article to find out!